 In 2017, Asaleo Care set the benchmark for sustainable tissue manufacturing through the public release of Environmental Product Declarations (EPDs), for some of our Tork® and Purex® toilet tissue and hand towel products manufactured at Kawerau, New Zealand.
+The EPDs were updated and extended to napkins in 2019.
 This involved a life cycle assessment of these products to identify sources of greater environmental stewardship, resource efficiency and potential financial benefits.
 The assessment highlighted efficiencies such as the high share of renewable energy of up to 78% embodied in the products.
 Impressively, this figure includes all energy used in the supply chain and manufacturing operations, all transport fuels and energy in waste treatment – in short, all energy through the full life of our products, from ‘cradle to grave’.

 United Nations Sustainable Development Goals (UN SDGs), SDG 12 (2016), https://www.un.org/sustainabledevelopment/wp-content/uploads/2016/08/12.pdf, accessed 16th December 2019.

 Scope 1 greenhouse gas emissions are the emissions released to the atmosphere as a direct result of an activity, or series of activities at a facility level.
 Scope 2 greenhouse gas emissions are the emissions released to the atmosphere from the indirect consumption of an energy commodity.

 Following the sale of the Australian Consumer Tissue business, the greenhouse gas footprint of our ongoing business is significantly smaller.
 In 2015 our reported actual Company emissions were 226.9 kt CO2-e.